Business meetings, classes and workshops in Central Kentucky

 Meetings

 The University of Kentucky Alumni Association Job Club will meet from 9 to 10:15 a.m.
 Feb.
-14 at Fayette County Cooperative Extension Service, 1140 Red Mile Place.
-Topic: Interview strategies from recruiters.
+28 at Fayette County Cooperative Extension Service, 1140 Red Mile Place.
+Topic: Channeling the Power of You Inc. in your job search.
 Info: 859-257-8905 or Ukalumni.net/jobclub.

 Events